Registration Help for Parents

 - "Have you checked and met the prerequisites, course restrictions, or instructor consent required for each course?" (catalog, W&L course list, etc.)

-- "If you need instructor consent or a waiver of a prerequisite, have you asked the professor to enter consent in Self-Service and can you see it on your Student Planning 'Petitions' tab?"
+- "If you need instructor consent or a waiver of a prerequisite, have you requested consent through Workday?"

 - "Have you taken those steps for your back-up courses, too?"